jsenv/importmap-node-module/readme.md

 }
 ```

-4. Maintain an importmap with remappings you need and pass it in [importMapInputs](#importMapInputs)
+4. Remap manually each extensionless import and pass that importmap in [importMapInputs](#importMapInputs)

 # Subpath import warning